BMW 7 Series (E38): Protection line

 The armoured "Protection Line" vehicles were built from 2000 to 2001 and were based on the 740iL and 750iL models.
 Security features include body armor, bullet-resistant glass, and run-flat tyres.
 An intercom system is provided to communicate with people outside the vehicle while the windows and doors are shut.

 Security line

 A High-Security version with protection up to B6/7 was also available in Europe, known internally as the 750iL S. The additional security measures brought an additional weight of 950 kg compared to the normal 750iL.
 Features include explosive cord around the windshield allowing removal of the windshield facilitating escape and hydraulically actuated windows.

 A gas sensor can detect irritants like CS gas and respond by turning the blower motor off, closing fresh air flaps and all windows.
 A fire suppression system is triggered by either a button or the detection of extreme temperatures in the engine bay or the vicinity of the fuel tank.
-A breathing air system is also available which delivers air from a cylinder in the trunk, up to three firearms cases designed to fit a Heckler & Koch MP5K were also optionally available as well as spherical gunports in the doors.
+A breathing air system is also available which delivers air from a cylinder in the trunk, and up to three firearms cases designed to fit a Heckler & Koch MP5K were also optionally available as well as spherical gunports in the doors.